denten-books/plain-text/1-chapter.md

 technology and culture.
 In opposition to eugenics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

-Humanity, according to Moreno, faced two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno called alternatively the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
-Robots, for Moreno, were more than mechanized automatons.
-"Machine rule" encompassed all devices, social structures, and products of the mind that diminished creativity.
-He wrote: "these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the
+Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno called alternatively the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
+Robots, for Moreno, are more than mechanized automatons.
+"Machine rule" encompasses all devices, social structures, and products of the mind that diminished creativity.
+He writes: "these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the